puzzle/jenkins-techlab/CONTRIBUTING.md

 * **New Feature**: Implement your Feature on a fork and create a pull request.
 The core team will gladly check and eventually merge your pull request.

-## Do you have questions about the techlab
+## Do you have questions about the training

 * Ask your question as an issue on GitHub.